Slip and fall accidents according to UK law: Workspaces vs public

 What happens if I slip and fall at work?

-2. Get medical attention, even if you feel “okay” at the time.
+• Seek medical attention, even if you feel fine at the moment.

 Here’s what you might be able to claim for: